ajd96/USB-Utility/README.md

 # Why create this project?

-The reason why I created this project is to solve specific USB related issues across the Ubuntu/Debian Linux distributions easily for users from technical to none technical backgrounds in hope it become useful and solves USB related issues easily for everyone.
+The reason why I created this project is to solve specific USB related issues across the Ubuntu/Debian Linux distributions easily for users from technical to none technical backgrounds in hope it becomes useful and solves USB related issues easily for everyone.

 # Features

-1. Fixing the issue of USB 3.0 not working (By adding the command/parameter 'iommu=soft' to the grub file located in '/etc/default/grub' and somehow disable the iommu in the bios (disabling iommu in bios may require the user manually doing it before executing/running the utility program).
+1. Fixing the issue of USB not working (By adding the command/parameter 'iommu=soft' to the grub file located in '/etc/default/grub' and somehow disable the iommu in the bios (disabling iommu in bios may require the user manually doing it before executing/running the utility program).
 Also once the utility has executed and added the string data on the end of the file in the grub section 'GRUB_CMDLINE_LINUX', the utility program will need to execute the command 'update-grub' to update the latest grub file configurations for the fix to take affect on system restart/booting into the ubuntu based distribution.
 (DONE)

 2. 'grub' file backup will be added to allow the user to backup their orginal/working version of the grub file.
 This will provide confidence to the user before using/applying any changes to the Linux 'grub' boot configuration file using the project/program.
 (DONE)